lucasbiancogs/tasks/README.md

 - 1.5.2

-Used to create a delete button by swipping the task to the side.
+Used to create a delete button by swiping the task to the side.